World-leading acoustic beamforming technology

 Acoustic beamforming technology is a signal processing technique, capable of focusing on sounds (acoustic signals) coming from a certain direction, relative to the other directions.

-Using an array of microphones, an algorithm detects from which direction each sound in the space around it comes, according to time gaps in its reception between the microphones.
+Using an array of microphones, an algorithm detects the direction of sounds via time gaps in reception between the microphones.

 The algorithm creates a gap in the volume between the sounds from the preferred direction and the background noise.

 The reduction of the overall noise compared to the sound waves from the target direction is measured in decibels (dB), and is defined as the ‘direction coefficient’.

 Nuance Hearing was able to develop products with a direction coefficient of 15dB, (the signal-to-noise ratio improves by a multiplier of 30 in acoustic energy).

 For comparison, the world’s most advanced ‘real-time’ products display a directional coefficient of no more than 4-5 dB.

 Our unique auto-steering technology automatically selects the preferred hearing direction from the one or two sources with the highest acoustic energy.

 This allows tracking the dominant speaker even in motion (e.g., a classroom teacher), or automatically switching between speakers in a multi-participant conversation.

 Within a few milliseconds, the direction of listening changes smoothly, so that the listener does not even miss the first syllable at the beginning of the sentence.